 In 1967, advocated for by local preservationists, the State of California stepped in to purchase the Drum Barracks property as a historic site.
 In 1986, it was turned over to the City of Los Angeles.
 The Officer's Quarters building at Drum Barracks remains the only surviving structure and now serves as the Drum Barracks Civil War Museum.

-Visit Drum Barracks Civil War Museum, 1052 Banning Blvd, Wilmington 90744; telephone (310) 548-7509
+Visit Drum Barracks Civil War Museum, 1052 Banning Blvd, Wilmington, CA 90744

 The Isthmus of Catalina Island, also known as Two Harbors, is the narrowest section of the island.
 Silver, lead and zinc mining operations took place there in the 1860s.
 In 1863, the U.S. Army stationed a small garrison of troops in the middle of the isthmus to guard the island from Confederate privateers (some maintain that the Army was there on behalf of the Bureau of Indian Affairs to survey the island as a possible reservation for rebellious Native Americans from Humboldt County).
 Upon the Army's arrival, all civilian inhabitants were ordered to vacate the island within two months.
 Some miners and ranchers, however, had lived on the island for more than decade.
 The Army later rescinded this order and allowed civilian residents to remain subject to certain conditions.
 Today, the Union Army barracks building remains and is now home to the Isthmus Yacht Club.

 Also see: Past & Present Military Installations in Los Angeles County